-Usually within the first year of life, growth of a child with progeria slows markedly so that height and weight fall below average for his or her age.
-Motor development and intelligence remain normal.
+Usually within the first year of life, growth of a child with progeria slows markedly, but motor development and intelligence remain normal.

-Signs and symptoms of this progressive disorder include:
+Signs and symptoms of this progressive disorder include a distinctive appearance:

 - Slowed growth, with below-average height and weight

 - Narrowed face, small lower jaw, thin lips and beaked nose

 - Prominent eyes and incomplete closure of the eyelids